Marketcircle/AXElements/docs/Debugging.markdown

 long---possibly more than 10 seconds.

-There are many reasons why this happens, some of which we can fix ourselves and some of which you MacRuby developers will have to fix.
+There are many reasons why this happens, some of which we can fix ourselves and some of which you will have to wait for the MacRuby developers to fix.

 #### Huge Literal Collections